Solutions

 Footprint

-Due to a higher efficiency, DC transmission lines can move more power in a given right of way, reducing the need for multiple rights of way and allowing for a smaller footprint.
+Due to their higher efficiency, DC transmission lines can move more power in a given right-of-way.
+This reduces the need for multiple rights-of-way and lines, allowing for a smaller infrastructural footprint.

 Currently there are more than 20 DC transmission facilities in the United States and more than 35 DC transmission facilities across the North American grid, as indicated in the map below.